Ask Yourself, “Am I a Workaholic?”

 If you believe that you are the only one capable of getting work done, recognize that this is a trust issue.
 Many of your team members are likely just as capable.

-Start by delegating small tasks that can free you up to focus on bigger projects and take a hands-off approach.
+Some very valuable advice for workaholics is to start by delegating small tasks that can free you up to focus on bigger projects and take a hands-off approach.
 Don’t concern yourself with how things get done, just that they get done.
 Once you can see your team efficiently handling the work, you can start trending toward delegating more important projects.

 You bring your laptop on vacation.
 You’re checking email on your phone while having dinner with your family.
 Even when you’re away from the office, your thoughts are constantly on work.
 When thoughts of work take over every aspect of your life, your relationships with family and friends suffer and you never get the rest and recharge you need.